Frequently asked questions on publishing dissertations

 4 .
 Which version of my PhD thesis do I need to upload to Hora Finita?

 Usually, the print shop provides a digital version in PDF format as well.
 Please enquire about this.
 If not, please use the PDF version you sent to the print shop.

 5 .
 Where can I apply for an ISBN number?

 6 .
-Is uploading a digital version of my PhD thesis obligatory?
+Is uploading a digital version of my PhD thesis mandatory?

-Digital submission has been obligatory since the adoption of the new PhD Regulations several years ago.
+Digital submission has been mandatory since the adoption of the new PhD Regulations several years ago.
 Your PhD thesis will be added to the University of Groningen research database.

 7 .
 What do I do if I can’t or don't want to make my PhD thesis fully open access?